scalyr/scalyr-agent-2/BUILD.md

 ## Supported Images and Architectures

 Right now we provide Debian buster-slim and Alpine linux based images for the following platforms:
   * ``linux/amd64``
   * ``linux/arm64``
   * ``linux/arm/v7``

 Alpine based Linux images are around 50% smaller in size than Debian based ones and can be recognized using ``-alpine`` tag name suffix (e.g. ``latest-alpine``).

+Since cross compilation in emulated environments (QEMU) is very slow and pre-built ARM musl wheels are not available, we don't bundle orjson and zstandard dependency in Alpine ARMv7 images.